 Buy them now from:

 There’s a reason we called Audeze’s LCD-3 the “voice of god” headphones in our 2013 review.
-Handcrafted with chunks of real zebra wood, the decadent LCD-3 are less a set of headphones than a stationary listening apparatus designed to reproduce otherworldly sound.
-With their mammoth size, hefty weight, and greedy power requirements, these cans aren’t going far from your listening room.
-But one crank of your volume dial, and you won’t want to go anywhere anyway.
+The decadent handcrafted headphones were less a set of headphones than a stationary listening apparatus designed to reproduce otherworldly sound.
+But with their mammoth size, hefty weight, and greedy power requirements, they weren’t going far from your listening room.

 The sound embodies the very best qualities available from the thin membranes of planar magnetic drivers, carving out every secret, each lonesome detail, and every rushing burst of form and color from your most complex music, stretched across a sprawling soundstage.
-Unlike many early iterations in the genre, the LCD-3 draw a full pulse of healthy bass, complemented by all the delicacies of the upper frequencies your best recordings can dish out.
-While Audeze has moved on to the even pricier LCD-4, as one of the first truly great headphones we ever experienced, our heart will always belong to the LCD-3.
-Read our full review here.
+Unlike many early iterations in the genre, the LCD-4z draw a full pulse of healthy bass, complemented by all the delicacies of the upper frequencies your best recordings can dish out.
+These are some of the most incredible headphones we’ve ever heard, and they are now even more real-world ready than ever.

 Buy them now from: